 You might also get tempted to use pore strips because we know they can be super satisfying to use, but pulling those blackheads out might cause more harm than good.
 These strips can be abrasive, causing skin irritation and redness.

 One of the most responsible things to do when faced with blackheads would be to schedule an in-office treatment with an esthetician.
-There are various skin treatments available that can help you eliminate blackheads.
+There are various skin treatments available that can help you eliminate blackheads and future acne.
 You can develop a routine that helps prevent any future blackheads from appearing on your skin with the proper guidance.

 Our experts work round the clock to provide you with the answers that you are looking for.
 If you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space so don’t hold back on any doubts you may have about your body, skin and mind.